AP Calculus AB

 Early Bird Special: $625.
 After June 30: $675.

 All students should have successfully completed Geometry and Precalculus.
-If you have not completed the prerequisite, please sign up for AP Precalculus class.
+If you have not completed the prerequisite, please sign up for AP Precalculus class or Self-Paced Honors Precalculus class.
 In particular, you should understand the properties of linear, polynomial, rational, exponential, logarithmic, trigonometric, inverse trigonometric, and piecewise-defined functions and know how to graph these functions and solve equations involving them.
 You should also be familiar with algebraic transformations, combinations, compositions, and inverses for general functions.
 If you are unsure, you can take the diagnostic test.

 A. Online platform.
-Students access class materials on Canvas, WebAssign and College Board AP Classroom any time most convenient for them.
+Students access class materials on Canvas and College Board AP Classroom any time most convenient for them.
 All class materials are available 24/7.